 Can I Get Travel Insurance Coverage if I'm Still Abroad?

 With Safetywing, coverage can still be purchased at any given time, even if you're already overseas.
-Your insurance will remain completely valid with the exception that they no longer cover COVID-19 treatment, as the whole world is a level 3 warning.
+Your insurance will remain completely valid.

 As for World Nomads, they’ve temporarily suspended sales on all travel insurance plans for all countries with the exception of America.
 If you’re American and you purchase a policy through World Nomads USA, you could still receive benefits for losses covered by the plan if you, your travel companion or a family member were to become sick (after you purchase the plan) as a result of the COVID-19 virus.